 $25 to $1,400

 Toys, treats and other supplies

 How can I pay for pet care if my service dog gets sick or injured?

+- Nonprofit funding.
 Some nonprofits can also help if you find yourself unable to pay for vet bills.
-Contact one to see if there are any programs you may qualify for.
+Contact one of the options listed above to see if there are any programs you may qualify for.